metapsy-project/metapsyDocs/content/data-preparation/format/_index.en.md

 #### Required Variables

 There are several variables which are included in every Metapsy database.
 These variables are required to **uniquely identify** each comparison.
-This is necessary to run meta-analyses of the databases later on.
+They are also necessary to run meta-analyses of the databases later on (e.g. using [{metapsyTools}](https://tools.metapsy.org)).
 In particular, the variable information below allows to calculate variance-covariance matrices that approximate the dependence structure in the data.

 ##### Study Design Variables